 St Oswald's is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in our 'Policy' Section on the website.
 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Leader (DSL) is Mr. D. Woodhouse (Acting Headteacher)
+Designated Safeguarding Leader (DSL): Mr. D. Woodhouse (Headteacher)

 Safeguarding in Sport (05.07.21)

 The National Working Group Network (https://www.nwgnetwork.org/) and South Tyneside Safeguarding Children and Adults Partnership (STSCAP) announce the launch of the SAFE TO PLAY CAMPAIGN which will help improve the safety of children playing sport, participating in dance, drama or other activities that they attend outside of school.
 See attached leaflet.

 Message from Northumbria Police Prevent Team